ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 specified Incident.
 This same pivoting syntax is used to create an Association.

-NOTE: This will not create the Address in the system if the Address does not exist; this call only serves to associate the two.
+.. note:: This will not create the Address in the system if the Address does not exist; this call only serves to associate the two.

 Deleting Associations
 ^^^^^^^^^^^^^^^^^^^^^